romanpittchai/BotForTelegram/README.md

      GTK+3 - for the graphical interface of the application.
      Other dependencies can be seen in the requirements.txt file

+As a note: _ For GTK, the pgi library is used.
+But you can also use gi.
+As a rule, in a Linux OS environment, the program works without problems, on Apple OS, you may need to configure and install additional libraries and packages through brew to work with GTK.
+For Windows OS, install the appropriate dll._
 ### License

 Task-Tracker is distributed under the MIT license.